rails/rails/guides/source/action_cable_overview.md

 ##### Redis Adapter

 Action Cable contains two Redis adapters: "normal" Redis and Evented Redis.
-Both of the adapters require users to provide a URL pointing to the Redis server.
+Both of the adapters require users to provide a `redis://` URL pointing to the Redis server.
+See [Redis Scheme Syntax](https://www.iana.org/assignments/uri-schemes/prov/redis) to look into what you can pass within URL.

 Additionally, a channel_prefix may be provided to avoid channel name collisions when using the same Redis server for multiple applications.
 See the [Redis PubSub documentation](https://redis.io/topics/pubsub#database-amp-scoping) for more details.

+In the case of "normal" Redis, you can choose to pass `:host`, `:port`, `:db`, `:password` instead, as seen in the [redis gem](https://github.com/redis/redis-rb#getting-started).

 ##### PostgreSQL Adapter